 Ideal Temperatures for Application

-After the stains and growth has disappeared use Wet & Forget Outdoor as a routine maintenance tool to keep your surfaces clean and lichen-free.
-Once a year or so reapply the product at the first sign of new growth.
+When the stains and growth have finally disappeared, use Wet & Forget Outdoor as a routine maintenance tool to keep your surfaces clean and lichen-free.
+In the future, apply it annually or if the growth reemerges to keep the stains away.

 Cleaning Vertical or Covered Surfaces

-Vertical surfaces or surfaces without exposure to the elements like covered porches and headstones may require some assistance with a hose or a scrub brush.
-If the area is heavily stained a yearly application of Wet & Forget Outdoor will keep surfaces clean.
+Vertical surfaces or surfaces without exposure to natural elements like covered porches and headstones may require some assistance with a hose or a scrub brush.
+If the area is heavily stained, a yearly application of Wet & Forget Outdoor will keep surfaces clean.